richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 ## Licensing

-Users who are assigned the Viva Engage Knowledge service plan, which is part of the Microsoft Viva Suite and Viva Employee Communications and Communities licenses, and have access to the Answers experience.
-These users can ask and answer questions in communities and on the Answers tab, find similar questions, and receive rewards and recognition.
+The Viva Engage Knowledge service plan is part of the Microsoft Viva Suite license, and of the Viva Employee Communications and Communities licenses.
+Users with the Viva Engage Knowledge service plan have access to the Answers experience.
+These users can ask and answer questions in communities and on the **Answers** tab, find similar questions, and receive rewards and recognition.

-Users who aren't assigned the Viva Engage Knowledge service plan won't have the full Answers experience, but can ask questions and view, vote, and respond to questions others have written from the communities in which they’re a member.
-Anytime their name is mentioned in Answers, they receive notifications to those questions and can visit those threads.
+Users without the Viva Engage Knowledge service plan don't have the full Answers experience.
+Those users can ask questions, and view, vote, and respond to questions from communities in which they’re a member.
+Any time their name is mentioned in Answers, they receive notifications to those questions and can visit those threads.

 For more information about permissions, see [Manage admin roles in Viva Engage](eac-key-admin-roles-permissions.md).